 Without return from you within 24 hours of your arrival, any damage, breakage or loss will be deducted from your deposit.

-Don't panic, we've planned everything
+Don't panic, we've got you covered

 - The barrier pass

-- the map of the campsite
+- Map of the campsite

-- the key to the rental
+- The key to renting

 (possibility to access your rental by car until midnight, after which you can access on foot only)